Varied walk on the southern edge of the New Forest through parkland, woods, open heaths and pasture before a contrasting finish past coastal marshes.

 Lymington is on a short branch off the main line at Brockenhurst, with stations in the town and across the river at the ferry terminal.
 The half-hourly service generally connects well with fast trains back to Waterloo, but the return journey is still at least 20 minutes longer.
 Buy a return to Lymington Pier (or Town; the fare is the same).

 At the end of the walk there are plenty of refreshment places in Lymington, with cafés and kiosks selling hot drinks and ice cream as you enter the town.
 The Ship Inn (01590-676903) has a prominent location on Town Quay and the Kings Head (01590-672709) is a little way back from the river, in Quay Hill.
-You won't have any difficulty sniffing out some fish'n'chips if you want a traditional seaside meal before the journey home.
+You won't have any difficulty sniffing out the local chippie if you want a traditional seaside meal before the journey home.